DON’T WORSHIP IN VAIN

 Paul writes, “But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.”
 (Rom.
 7:6 NKJV).

 By His death on the cross, the Lord Jesus has consecrated for us a new and living way to seek, serve and worship God (Heb.
 10:20).

 The coming of Jesus into the world and His perfect finished work on the cross has brought a significant shift in mode of worship.
 Sadly, many believers today don’t realize or appreciate the remarkable paradigm shift in worship in the New Testament.

 How should the New Testament believers worship God?

-Certainly not with animal sacrifices and food offerings associated with the Old Testament worship, nor according to the Jewish rites and ceremonies!
+Certainly not with animal sacrifices and food offerings associated with the Old Testament worship, and not according to the Jewish rites and ceremonies.

 21 Jesus said to her, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.

 22 “You worship what you do not know; we know what we worship, for salvation is of the Jews.